laks1806/Techin-lab-6/README.md

 # Techin-lab-6

-A simple web app to generate and download cover letter from the uploaded resume and entered job description and company using Gemini API and Streamlit.
+It is an improvisation on lab5, A simple web app to generate and download cover letter from the uploaded resume and entered job description and company using Gemini API and Streamlit.

 ## How to Run
 Open the terminal and run the following commands: